 If you really want to rack up home improvement savings, make sure you’re taking advantage of all available coupons and discounts.

 You can find home improvement deals throughout the store — if you know how to spot them.
-You can often find clearance items and price markdowns on end caps in the store, so it’s good to actively look as you walk the aisles, said Lori Felix of money-saving blog MoreWithLessToday.com.
-"You might get lucky and find just what you are looking for," she said.
+You often can find clearance items and price markdowns on end caps in the store, so it’s good to actively look as you walk the aisles.
+“You might get lucky and find just what you are looking for,” said Lori Felix of money-saving blog, MoreWithLessToday.com.

 If you’re shopping for paint, you also don’t want to miss the aisle with the “oops” paint rack.
 You can find big discounts on paints that are either the wrong tint or were not the color the customer requested.